Conflux-Chain/sirius-auto-release/README.md

 ## Configure

-After downloading the compressed package and extracting it, you will find a `config.json file`.
+After downloading the compressed package and extracting it, you will find a `config.json` file.
 Simply modify the parameters within it according to your needs.

 1. sirius (conflux core space)